FreeCAD/FreeCAD-documentation/wiki/Plot_Basic_tutorial.md

 |Level=Beginner
 |Time=
 |Author=
-|FCVersion=
+|FCVersion=0.19
 |Files=
 }}

-In this tutorial we will learn how to perform a basic plot using [Plot Workbench](Plot_Workbench.md) and [Python console](Python_console.md).
+In this tutorial we will learn how to create a basic plot using the [Plot Workbench](Plot_Workbench.md) and the [Python console](Python_console.md).

  <img alt="" src=images/Plot_Trigonometric_Example.png  style="width:600px;">
 *Basic plot example*

-In previous image you can see the result that we approximately will obtain.
+In the image you can see the result that we will approximately obtain.
 Following this tutorial you will learn:

--   How to create a Plot from [Python Console](Python_Console.md).
+-   How to create a Plot from the [Python console](Python_console.md).
--   How to plot some data from [Python Console](Python_Console.md).
+-   How to plot some data from the [Python console](Python_console.md).
 -   How to show the <img alt="" src=images/Plot_Grid.svg  style="width:24px;"> [grid lines](Plot_Grid.md).
 -   How to show the <img alt="" src=images/Plot_Legend.svg  style="width:24px;"> [legend](Plot_Legend.md).
 -   How to edit <img alt="" src=images/Plot_Series.svg  style="width:24px;"> [series labels](Plot_Series.md), introducing text in [LaTeX](http://www.latex-project.org).